Wandersalamander/TwelveLakes/README.md

 # TwelveLakes <div style="float: left;"><img src="https://github.com/Wandersalamander/TwelveLakes/blob/master/resources/drawables/launcher_icon.png" width="40" height="40"/></div>

 TwelveLakes is a Garmin Glance app designed to provide detailed information about alpine lakes directly on your Garmin watch.
-By leveraging the Alplakes API, TwelveLakes displays a list of twelve alpine lakes with essential details for outdoor enthusiasts, hikers, and nature lovers.
+By leveraging the Alplakes API, TwelveLakes displays one of twelve alpine lakes with essential details for outdoor enthusiasts, hikers, and nature lovers.

 ## Features